Musea Records: History

 So it quickly became clear to Gueffier and Grosse that the solution could only be to have to distribute this music as a self-production.
 Another aspect came to the fore: Since they came into contact with many artists through the development of the discography and at the same time the demand for albums by these very artists increased among many readers, the two felt inspired to set up a record company.
 In November 1985, Gueffier and Grosse then founded Musea Records.

 The first activity was to collect the stock of non-distributed albums by French artists in the fields of progressive rock, jazz-rock/fusion and new age music.
 The publication of a catalogue made it possible to sell them both to private customers and to wholesalers in France and abroad.
-At the time, this catalogue comprised about one hundred titles and consisted mainly of in-house productions that became collectors' items: DÜN, Falstaff, Synopsis, Eider Stellaire, Nuance were some of the first bands to sell their albums this way.
+At the time, this catalogue comprised about one hundred titles and consisted mainly of in-house productions that became collector's items: DÜN, Falstaff, Synopsis, Eider Stellaire, Nuance were some of the first bands to sell their albums this way.

 Then, in March 1986, Musea started its own production with the album Jeux De Nains by Jean-Pascal Boffo.
 Stylistically, the album resembled some of Steve Hackett's pieces.
 From the beginning, Musea was keen to treat each album as a complete work, where music, cover, concept and lyrics should be part of a coherent whole.
 One of Musea's greatest achievements was the re-release of long-forgotten albums by groups such as Sandrose, Pulsar, Arachnoid or Acyntia, which belong to the milestones of French progressive rock history.

 In the early 1980s, the CD format was introduced.
 Musea had previously only released vinyl albums, but in 1987 they decided to produce on CD as well.
 Since the size of the CD box did not allow for the same design possibilities as the vinyl albums, the label founders, together with a meanwhile expanded staff, decided to create elaborate booklets with a wealth of information, texts and pictures of the respective artists.

 Original master tapes were also often restored and released with additional, previously unreleased material.
 A typical example is the Neuschwanstein album Alice in Wonderland from 2008, which was originally only available as a demo cassette.
 The cassette was elaborately sound-engineered to an acceptable sound standard and released as a CD together with an extensive booklet.
 Another example of Musea's efforts to revive lost material is the album Vermod by the Swedish band Anekdoten.
 Initially self-produced, the album was subsequently bought up by the Japanese label Arcàngelo and sound upgraded.
 However, the print run was quite small and quickly disappeared from the market.
 Musea then later offered the band to upgrade the original master tapes to a similarly high sound standard as the Japanese edition.